agensdev/junit-summary-action/README.md

 ## Capturing Screenshots in iOS Tests

-To include screenshots in your test reports, you need to capture them during your iOS app's test execution.
+If you want to use an xcresult file to automatically include screenshots in your test reports, you need to capture them during your iOS app's test execution.
 The following code snippet should be added to your iOS project's test files to enable this functionality:

 ```swift
 override func tearDownWithError() throws {